-Hot, nutritious, meals are provided at lunch time, the children receive a choice between two home cooked meals.
+Hot, nutritious, meals are provided at lunch time.
 Snacks are provided mid-morning and mid afternoon e.g. fruit, water or milk.
 In the afternoon tea is also provided.

 The cultural background and dietary requirements of every child are fully respected, and we work with parents to ensure their child's needs are catered for.